joshwcheung/ENIGMA/WorkingGroups/EffectSize_and_GLM/README.md

 Each working group may configure its own set of linear models, depending on imaging metrics and covariates data it has.
 Imaging metrics could be: **average ROI values (FA, MD, etc.)** or **shape vertexwise values**.
 Configuring script for average ROI values and shape vertexwise data is in a big way different, so below it is explained in 2 different paragraphs.
+### System requirements
+You need **R version 3.1.3** for running these scripts.
+Please install it yourself or ask administrator of your system to install it, before you start configuring and testing scripts.

 ### Contents of the package
 In order to run the package, the following data should be present: